• Skip to primary navigation

 Using just a cocktail shaker, anyone can make a margarita from scratch.
 You don't need any special skills (or a blender) to make one at home.
 And it's almost impossible to screw it up.

-In under 5 minutes, you can be sipping on a perfect margarita.
+In under 5 minutes, you can be sipping on the best margarita on the rocks recipe.
 As a huge fan of fresh lime juice and tequila, this recipe is one that I really enjoy.

 Ingredients